Remain Core Molding technology, which is the combination of blow molding and injection molding, was pioneered by EXCELL.

 As seen above, highly functional products are produced in a very simple manufacturing process.

-30% of weight is reduced by resinification of metal parts.
+30% of weight is reduced by replacing metal parts to plastic.

-Remain-Core method is formed with multiple layer of resins therefore high noise reduction performance is achieved by acoustic characteristics of resin materials and their combination.
+Remain-Core method is formed with multiple layer of plastics therefore high noise reduction performance is achieved by plastic materials and their combination.

 Its sound transmission loss quality is the same as aluminum.